-One of the most important lessons I learnt at Imperial is how to work in a diverse team setting.
+One of the most important lessons I learned at Imperial is how to work in a diverse team setting.
 A large part of the assessment at Imperial is group-based and because the cohort is so diverse you are likely to end up in a group with teammates from different cultural, academic and professional backgrounds.
-I learnt how to navigate the differences amongst the team and work together towards a common goal, something that has fared me well professionally.
+I learned how to navigate the differences among the team and work together towards a common goal, something that has fared me well professionally.

 What advice would you give to a prospective student considering studying the same programme as you?

 Be prepared to pull off all-nighters!
 MSc Management is definitely not an easy degree.
-It is a rigorous and a challenging course but definitely a rewarding one.
+It is a rigorous and a challenging programme but definitely a rewarding one.
 I would suggest the prospective students to have clarity on what they want to gain from the degree, before hand.
-It’ll help them make the most of their time at Imperial as the resources the school offers are extensive.
+It’ll help them make the most of their time at Imperial as the resources the School offers are extensive.

 What was the most surprising thing about the programme?